MicrosoftDocs/azure-reference-other/studio-module-reference/execute-r-script.md

 1. Download the zipped file for the package that you want to import to Azure Machine Learning.
 Be sure to get the Windows version of the zipped file.

     > [!NOTE]
-    > If you have already extracted the R package that you want to use in your workspace, you must either re-zip the package, or provide the original ZIP file when you can upload the R package to Studio.
+    > If you have already extracted the R package that you want to use in your workspace, you must either re-zip the package, or provide the original ZIP file when you can upload the R package to Studio (classic).

 2. Check for any dependencies and if the package needs other packages that are not already in Azure ML Studio, download them in zipped format and add them to the archive file.